 Biodesign Melbourne was launched in 2016.
 The inaugural course was co-taught by David Grayden (Professor in the Department of Electrical & Electronic Engineering) and Kwanghui Lim (Associate Professor, Melbourne Business School and Co-Director, IP Research Institute of Australia).

-The initial cohort consists of 22 students working in 5 teams.
+The initial cohort consisted of 22 students working in 5 teams.

-In 2017, Biodesign will be taught by Professors David Grayden and Michael Vitale.
+In 2017 and 2018, Biodesign is being taught by Professors David Grayden and Michael Vitale.